Implications Of A Head-On Collision

-To discuss your case, contact us today and schedule a free consultation with a head-on collision lawyer.
-We serve clients throughout Florida from our offices in Fort Lauderdale, Boca Raton, and Miami.
+To discuss your case, contact us today and schedule a free consultation with us.
+Call 954-928-9909 or fill out our online form.
+We serve clients throughout Florida from our offices in Fort Lauderdale, Palm City and Miami.
 If you can’t come to us, we will come to you.
-We can meet at your home, the hospital, or at any other location that is more convenient for you.
+We can meet at your home, the hospital or any other location that is more convenient for you.

 A study by the National Transportation Safety Board (NTSB) found that, on average, 261 fatal wrong-way collisions occur each year in our country on divided highways, resulting in the loss of 357 lives.
 Many of these fatal crashes are head-on collisions.

-In fact, the NTSB found that 82 percent of wrong-way crashes are head-on collisions, typically with one or both cars traveling at highway speed.
-According to Florida crash statistics, 75 fatal “wrong side or wrong way” crashes occurred on our state’s roads in 2017 alone.
+In fact, the NTSB found that 82% of wrong-way crashes are head-on collisions, typically with one or both cars traveling at highway speed.
+According to Florida crash statistics, 75 fatal wrong-side or wrong-way crashes occurred on our state’s roads in 2017 alone.

 These crashes rarely are random events.
-Instead, they result from drivers’ careless and reckless behavior such as:
+They result from drivers’ careless and reckless behavior, such as:

 A driver who is going well above the posted speed limit or going too fast for road and weather conditions can lose control of the vehicle and cross the centerline.
 Some drivers cause head-on crashes when they turn directly in front of an approaching vehicle at an intersection.

-If a driver is not paying full attention to the road because he or she is texting or talking on a cell phone, the driver can easily drift into oncoming traffic or fail to see a “do not enter” sign.
+If a driver is not paying full attention to the road because they are texting or talking on a cellphone, the driver can easily drift into oncoming traffic or fail to see a “Do Not Enter” sign.

-The NTSB found that every year, on average, more than half of wrong-way accidents involve drivers impaired by alcohol.
+The National Transportation Safety Board (NTSB) found that every year, on average, more than half of wrong-way accidents involve drivers impaired by alcohol.
 A drunk driver, or a driver impaired by illegal or prescription drugs, simply lacks the judgment and motor control that is necessary to drive safely.

 All too often, drivers push their limits.
 This is especially a problem with commercial truck drivers.
 A driver who is falling asleep at the wheel or dangerously fatigued may cross into the opposing lane of traffic or drift off the road and overcorrect, causing a head-on crash.

 In some head-on collisions, driver negligence does not play a role.
-Instead, the collision results from an automotive defect such as a blown tire or steering column defect.
-In those types of accidents, the manufacturer of the defective part, or a mechanic who made a negligent repair, can potentially be held responsible.
-The negligence of a government agency or its contractors can also create dangerous road conditions such as potholes or soft shoulders which can contribute to head-on collisions.
+The collisions result from an automotive defect such as a blown tire or steering column defect.
+In those types of accidents, the manufacturer of the defective part or a mechanic who made a negligent repair can potentially be held responsible.
+The negligence of a government agency or its contractors can also create dangerous road conditions, such as potholes or soft shoulders, that can contribute to head-on collisions.